 1669: A tide mill was constructed around this time in the vicinity of Mill Cove, North Weymouth.

-June, 1675: King Philip’s War began with an attack on Swansea, Massachusetts.
-When measured by deaths per 1,000 citizens, it proved to be the deadliest war in United States history by the time it ended in 1678.
+June 1675: King Philip’s War began on June 20, 1675, with an attack on Swansea, Massachusetts.
+When measured by deaths per 1000 citizens, it proved to be the deadliest war in United States history by the time it ended in 1678.

 February 25, 1676: Weymouth was attacked by Indians who then burned down their houses.
 Battles took place at Weymouth Heights, in the Neck Street area, at Middle and Washington Streets, and in the Pleasant Street and Whitman’s Pond areas.
 Nineteen Weymouth men were known participants; eight houses were burned down.
 During King Philip’s war in 1675-76, Indians raided the town on at least three occasions.

 April 19, 1676: The final raid of King Philip’s War took place when a band of Indians on their way to Plymouth burned down seven houses in this area and, according to the old records, killed Sergeant Thomas Pratt.
-This Indian attack was marked by a tablet erected in 1930 at the site (across the street from the large department store at Middle and Washington Streets, East Weymouth).
+This Indian attack was marked by a tablet erected in 1930 on the site at the corner of Washington, Middle, and Winter Streets, considered to be the geographical center of Weymouth.
 Later this would be the location of the first meetinghouse built in Weymouth in 1852.
 In 2019 it became temporarily known as Heritage Park; it will officially be dedicated during Weymouth’s Quadricentennial.

-1678: The earliest known town meeting vote to furnish a schoolroom occurred in 1678.
+1678: The earliest known town meeting vote to furnish a schoolroom occurred.

 1681: A schoolhouse was built on what is now the site of the First Congregational Church in Weymouth, officially known as The First Church in Weymouth.